Weight Watchers Recipe of the Day: Oprah's Healthy Apricot Oat Bars

 What's not to love?

-Each bar has a reasonable 145 calories and:
+According to my calculations, each bar has a reasonable 145 calories and:

 6 *SmartPoints (Green plan)